ZeDKoN/ShopsAPI/README.md

 ## Deployment into production

-We can deploy on cloud infrastructure, a creating containers to be run in VM/HostMachin with docker, and a system of cluster management like OpenShift.
+We can deploy on cloud infrastructure, for instance creating containers to be run in VM/HostMachin with docker, and a system of cluster management like OpenShift.

 ## Author
 Francisco San Roman